Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 18, Warcaster.

 You have learned to weave the essence of two spells together.
-You gain the following benefit:

 * You can concentrate on 2 spells at once, while you do so, you don't get advantage on Constitution saving throws to maintain them.
 If you fail your concentration  check you lose both spells.